Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Minnesota and its opponents have gone over the current 46.5-point total in eight of 11 games this season.
+- Minnesota has combined with its opponents to put up more than 46.5 points in eight of 11 games this season.

 - The combined points per game average of the two teams, 41.3, is 5.2 points fewer than Sunday's over/under.

-- This contest's over/under is 4.9 points lower than the 51.4 these two squads combine to give up per game in 2020.
+- This contest's total is 4.9 points lower than the 51.4 these two squads combine to give up per game in 2020.

-- Vikings games this season feature an average total of 49.9 points, a number 3.4 points higher than Sunday's over/under.
+- The Vikings and their opponents have scored an average of 49.9 points per game in 2020, 3.4 more than Sunday's total.

-- The 46.0 PPG average total in Lions games this season is 0.5 points fewer than this game's over/under.
+- The 46.5 over/under in this game is 0.5 points higher than the 46.0 average total in Lions games this season.

 Vikings stats and trends

-- Minnesota has played 11 games, with six wins against the spread.

-- The Vikings have yet to cover the spread this season when favored by 7 points or more.
+- This season, the Vikings are winless against the spread when entering a game as a favorite of 7.5 points or more.

-- Minnesota has gone over the point total in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- Minnesota has gone over the point total in 54.5% of its opportunities this year (six times in 11 games with a set point total).

-- The Vikings put up 25.5 points per game, comparable to the 26.3 per matchup the Lions allow.

-- Minnesota is 6-0 against the spread and 4-2 overall in games when it puts up more than 26.3 points.

-- When Minnesota churns out over 376.8 yards, the team is 5-2 against the spread and 5-2 overall.
+- Minnesota is 5-2 against the spread and 5-2 overall when the team totals over 376.8 yards.

-- The Vikings have turned the ball over eight times this season, five fewer than the Lions have forced (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Lions.